 - Identify potential sites of engagement and reach out to communities.

-- Connect synagogue cohort members to local campaigns around issues such as immigration, fighting police brutality, ending mass incarceration, including the campaign to end solitary confinement.
+- Connect synagogue cohort members to local campaigns around issues such as immigration, fighting police brutality, and ending mass incarceration, including the campaign to end solitary confinement.

 Who You Are